ray-project/kuberay/docs/guidance/rayservice-troubleshooting.md

   # Get \"http://rayservice-sample-raycluster-rqlsl-head-svc.default.svc.cluster.local:52365/api/serve/applications/\": dial tcp 10.96.7.154:52365: connect: connection refused
   ```

 ### Issue 8: A loop of restarting the RayCluster occurs when the Kubernetes cluster runs out of resources.
+(KubeRay v0.6.1 or earlier)

 > Note: Currently, the KubeRay operator does not have a clear plan to handle situations where the Kubernetes cluster runs out of resources.
 Therefore, we recommend ensuring that the Kubernetes cluster has sufficient resources to accommodate the serve application.